Beelitz: Beelitz-Heilstätten

+During World War II there was a new military hospital complex built by architect Egon Eiermann.
+It is now used as a Parkinsons clinic.

-In 1945, Beelitz-Heilstätten was occupied by Red Army forces, and the complex remained a Soviet military hospital until 1995, well after the German reunification.
+In 1945, Beelitz-Heilstätten was occupied by Red Army forces, and the complex remained a Soviet military hospital until 1994, well after the German reunification.
 In December 1990, Erich Honecker was admitted to Beelitz-Heilstätten after being forced to resign as the head of the East German government.

 Following the Soviet withdrawal, several attempts were made to privatise the complex, but they were not entirely successful.
-Some sections of the hospital remain in operation as a neurological rehabilitation centre and as a centre for research and care for victims of Parkinson's disease.
-The remainder of the complex, including the surgery, the psychiatric ward and a rifle range, was abandoned in 1994.
-As of 2007, none of the abandoned hospital buildings or the surrounding area were secured, giving the area the feel of a ghost town.
+Some sections of the hospital remain in operation as a neurological rehabilitation centre and a centre for research and care for victims of Parkinson's disease.
+The remainder of the complex, including the surgery, the psychiatric ward, and a rifle range, was abandoned in 1994.
+In the mid-2010s large parts of the buildings were restored which was followed by the population being quadrupled.

 In popular culture

-This has made Beelitz-Heilstätten a destination for curious visitors and a film set for films like The Pianist in 2002, the Rammstein music video "Mein Herz brennt", the films Valkyrie in 2008, Men & Chicken in 2015, A Cure for Wellness in 2016, and the Netflix series 1899 in 2022.
+The hospital complex has made Beelitz-Heilstätten a destination for curious visitors and a film set for films like The Pianist in 2002, the Rammstein music video "Mein Herz brennt", the films Valkyrie in 2008, Men & Chicken in 2015, A Cure for Wellness in 2016, and the Netflix series 1899 in 2022.

 Beelitz-Heilstätten is a popular location for urban exploration, providing a suitably eerie photographic subject for artistic photography.